Self-Guided Walking Tour in Dürnstein

 Donaupromenade Dürnstein

-Donaupromenade Dürnstein in Durnstein, stop 2 on the self-guided walking tour
+Donaupromenade Dürnstein, stop 2 on the self-guided walking tour

 Walk out of the abbey and the river opens up in front of you.
 This is the Donaupromenade, the paved riverside path, and it is where you turn around and get the view everyone comes for: the blue abbey tower stacked against the green vineyard terraces with the Danube sliding past.
 It is free and open around the clock, so this is the spot to come back to at sunset when the cruise crowds have left.
 Boats dock here in season, which is half the people you saw in the village.
 The path is flat and short.
 Give it ten minutes, lean on the railing, and walk a little upstream for the angle that puts the tower and the castle ruin in the same frame.
 Then double back into the village and pick up the main cobbled street heading inland.